-A.2.5 LAND USE
+2.5 Land Use

-The Geographic Information Services (GIS) off-airport land use database used in the Draft EIS/EIR had been updated to reflect year 2000 data, and was later integrated into the Final EIS/EIR.
-That database identified parcel-level information and consisted of two major components: off-airport land uses and sensitive receptors (nonresidential):
+The Geographic Information Services (GIS) off-airport land use database used in the Draft EIS/EIR has already been updated to reflect year 2000 data.
+That database identified parcel-level information and consisted of two major components: off-airport land uses and sensitive receptors (non-residential):

-Although the original off-airport land-use data was derived in 1994, it was updated in early 2000 with data purchased from TRW.
-10

-Working with Psomas, PCR and Landrum & Brown cooperatively updated and refined the sensitive receptors database from October 1999 to February 2000.
-As a result, all GIS land-use and noise gridpoint databases are consistent throughout the Draft EIS/EIR.

-Through similar research techniques, PCR plans to verify and update the sensitive receptors previously identified in early 2000 (e.g., schools) if needed.
+- Although the original off-airport land-use data was derived in 1994, it was updated in early 2000 with data purchased from TRW.10 - Working with Psomas, PCR and Landrum & Brown cooperatively updated and refined the sensitive receptors database from October 1999 to February 2000.
+As a result, all GIS land-use and noise grid-point databases are consistent throughout the Draft EIS/EIR. - Through similar research techniques, PCR plans to verify and update the sensitive receptors previously identified in early 2000 (e.g., schools) if needed.
 Other off-airport land uses could also be updated through the purchase of GIS data from a vendor such as TRW.

-A.2.6 GROUND TRANSPORTATION
+2.6 Ground Transportation